-Handling Precautions: Use lifting and work devices, e.g., crane, hoist, etc., within rated capacities and in accordance with manufacturer's instructions when handling these products.
+Handling Precautions: Use lifting and work devices, i.e., crane, hoist, etc., within rated capacities, and in accordance with manufacturer's instructions when handling this product.
 Operations with the potential for generating high concentrations of airborne particles should be evaluated and controlled as needed.
-Minimize generation of airborne dust and fume.
+Minimize generation of airborne dust and fumes.
 Avoid breathing metal dust or fumes.
 Practice good housekeeping.